Resolutions for your Restaurant

 Like most people, New Year’s resolutions are a wish to improve on a personal issue in the coming year.
 I broke mine with the extra pancakes I had the next morning, but there are a few that your restaurant should make and keep in this new year and beyond.

 Keeping of logs

-Logs are definitely not a glamourous part of our business, but keeping logs on cooling, holding temps, equipment temps and sanitizing levels are an excellent way to maintain proper ranges of critical points that affect food safety.
+Logs are definitely not a glamorous part of our business, but keeping logs on cooling, holding temps, equipment temps and sanitizing levels is an excellent way to maintain proper ranges of critical points that affect food safety.
 Keeping logs can catch equipment problems or procedure problems before a Health Inspector finds them and leaves a Yellow Placard, or worse yet – a guest gets ill.
-Basic templates are available here
+Basic templates are available here.

-Starting with keeping a fully stocked (soap & paper towels) dedicated and fully accessible handsink, hands need to be thoroughly washed.
-Upon starting work, returning from bathroom and smoke breaks, handling different foods.
+Starting with keeping a fully stocked (soap & paper towels) dedicated and fully accessible hand sink, hands need to be thoroughly washed.
+Upon starting work, returning from the bathroom and smoke breaks, handling different foods.
 You can’t wash your hands too often.
-Here is a sign you can post by each handsink
+Here is a sign you can post by each hand sink.

 Proper Glove usage

 Gloves need to be properly used when handling ready to eat foods.
 It starts with washing your hands before putting on gloves.
 Handling gloves with dirty hands can simply contaminate the gloves you are putting on.
 They need to be changed whenever you are working with different foods.
 I have never seen a DoH violation due to staff changing gloves too often!